• mobile-icon

 So WHY does swimming differ from other sports?

-This is a topic that has piqued my curiosity for a while and I was looking forward to listening to world experts in child development to find out more.
+This is a topic that has piqued my curiosity for a while.
+I was looking forward to listening to world experts in child development to find out more.
 Several well-known academics, practitioners and policy makers from the fields of psychology, neurosciences, education and politics were presenting at the INPP conference.

 1) The first five years of life are crucial for developing mental, physical and social-emotional skills (2).